TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Detailed Design - Power System.md

 To Interface with all required components, the power subsystem must follow the following applicable constraints:

 1. The power subsystem shall be capable of delivering at least 25 W continuous output across all rails with a peak capability of ≥ 30  W for transient events
-- The nominal power draw of all chosen main components discussed in other subsystems is ~8W, where the max power draw is ~17W.
-This includes the Raspberry Pi4B, Raspberry Pi Pico, Ublox NEO F9P, Ublox dual tuned patch antenna, USB thumb drive and power dissipated over PCB components [2, 3, 4, 5]
+- The nominal power draw of all chosen main components discussed in other subsystems is ~8W, where the maximum power draw is ~21W.
+This includes the Raspberry Pi4B, Raspberry Pi Pico, Ublox NEO F9P, Ublox dual-tuned patch antenna, USB thumb drive, and power dissipated over PCB components [2, 3, 4, 5].
-- Due to component boot inrush and transient events, being able to support up to 25W of continuous power will provide enough headroom for these components to properly function
+- Due to component boot inrush and transient events, being able to support up to 25W of continuous power will provide enough headroom for these components to properly function.

-2. The 5 V rail shall supply at least 3A continuous, supporting the Raspberry Pi 4B, RF module interface boards, USB peripherals, and any future 5 V accessories.
+2. The 5V rail shall supply at least 3A continuous, supporting the Raspberry Pi 4B, RF module interface boards, USB peripherals, and any future 5V accessories
-- According to the RaspBerry Pi 4B, in order to support all peripherals, it requires at least  a 3A input at 5V.
-Therefore, our system shall supply these specifications with enough headroom for additional devices if needed [2]
+- According to the Raspberry Pi 4B, in order to support all peripherals, it requires at least a 3A input at 5V.
+Therefore, our system shall supply these specifications with enough headroom for additional devices if needed [2].

-3. The 3.3 V rail shall supply at least 1 A continuous, powering the Raspberry Pico, GNSS control logic, level shifters, and digital/analog sensors.
+3. The 3.3V rail shall supply at least 1A continuous, powering the Raspberry Pi Pico, GNSS control logic, level shifters, and digital/analog sensors
-- According to their respective datasheets, all 3.3V based components must be fed proper power specifications due to their sensitive internal components [3, 4]
+- According to their respective datasheets, all 3.3V-based components must be fed proper power specifications due to their sensitive internal components [3, 4].

 4. Regulated rails (5 V, 3.3 V) shall remain within ±5% of nominal voltage under all normal operating load conditions.
 - According to the Pi foundations hardware documentation, the Raspberry Pi4B requires a 5.0V input with a tolerance of ±5%.
 Therefore, this should be supplied to ensure proper functionality [2]

-5. The 5 V and 3.3 V rails shall maintain output ripple < 50 mVpp in the frequency bands that could interfere with GNSS reception, to prevent degradation of RF performance.
+5. The 5V and 3.3V rails shall maintain output ripple < 50mVpp in the frequency bands that could interfere with GNSS reception, to prevent degradation of RF performance.
-- The Raspberry Pi Pico uses the RP2040 MCU, whose recommended operating voltage is 3.3 V ±10%, however stable operation and peripheral accuracy rely on tighter regulation (< ±5%).
+- The Raspberry Pi Pico uses the RP2040 MCU, whose recommended operating voltage is 3.3V ±10%, however stable operation and peripheral accuracy rely on tighter regulation (< ±5%).
 The RP2040 datasheet notes I/O characteristics and ADC accuracy degrade when VDD exceeds recommended limits.
 Thus, ±5% ensures full ADC accuracy and digital timing integrity [3]
 - The U-blox M8/M9 GNSS Hardware Integration Guide states that the ripple on the supply must be less than 50 mVpp.
 Switching power supplies must be carefully filtered to avoid degrading GNSS sensitivity [4]

 ## Overview of Proposed Solution
-The power subsystem for Team 6’s TEC measurement device is implemented as a hybrid AC/Solar capable rechargeable architecture built around a 12 V-class LiFePO₄ battery, a 20A PWM charge controller, a 200W 19.5 V XT60 AC power supply, an optional 100 W 12 V solar panel.
+The power subsystem for Team 6’s TEC measurement device is implemented as a hybrid AC/Solar capable rechargeable architecture built around a 12 V-class LiFePO₄ battery, a 20A PWM charge controller, a 200W 19.5V XT60 AC power supply, an optional 100W 12V solar panel.
 A central PCB is implemented that provides low-voltage rails for the Raspberry Pi 4B, Raspberry Pi Pico, u-blox NEO-F9P module, and supporting electronics.
 Below is the comprehensive power budget for all components this subsystem needs to provide.

 **Power Budget (Nominal Operation)**
 | Input Voltage | Component | Quantity | Current (A) | Power (W) | Regulator Type | Efficiency (%) |